TeriJacobs/beta-sign-up-split-Layout/README.md

 Within the `style-guide.md` contains the information for the color palette and fonts.

-**Since this was my first project built from start to finish, I decided to steer away from frameworks such as Bootstrap, in order to get a better understanding  and correspondence between CSS and HTML.**
+**Since this was my first project built from start to finish, I decided to steer away from frameworks such as Bootstrap, in order to get a better understanding of the correspondence between CSS and HTML.**

 ## Giving feedback